Best Survival Matches To Rely On In A Downpour

-If a dog is man’s best friend, fire is surely his best survival tool.
+Because if a dog is man’s best friend, fire is his “best” survival tool.

-We cook with it, hunt with it, and stay warm on countless nights because of it.
+We cook with it, hunt with it, and stay warm because of it.

-And there are few fire tools as time-tested as the match.
-They’re simple and effective.
+And there are few fire tools as time-tested as The Mighty Match.

 Match Spark